How to STOP The Autopilot of Emotional Eating

 The final stage of the autopilot is the consequence.

-Although you’re going to achieve the positive experience of that reward, you will also feel negative consequences later, like guilt, disgust, shame, disappointment, regret, feeling angry at yourself, feeling like a failure, hopelessness, etc. And guess what?
+Although you’re going to achieve the positive experience of that reward, you will also very likely feel negative consequences later, like guilt, disgust, shame, disappointment, regret, feeling angry at yourself, feeling like a failure, hopelessness, etc. And guess what?
 Any or all of those feelings can be a trigger, and the cycle can start all over again!

 Why is your brain triggering you into binge eating?